-The buta-1,3-diene molecule is often written CH_2 =CH-CH= CH_2 , with alternating single and double bonds.
+The buta-1,3-diene molecule is often written as CH_2 =CH-CH= CH_2 , with alternating single and double bonds.
 Nevertheless, its chemical reactivity is not consistent with this description and the π electrons are better described by a distribution along the three bonds:

-This system can be modelled as a one-dimensional (1D) box (i.e. an infinite potential well) where the electrons are free.
-The energy of an electron in an infinite well of length L is: $E_n = \frac{n^2h^2}{8m_eL^2}$, where n is a non-zero positive integer.
+This system can be modeled as a 1D box (i.e. infinite potential well) where the electrons are free.
+The energy of an electron in an infinite potential well of length L is: $E_n = \frac{n^2h^2}{8m_eL^2}$, where n is a non-zero positive integer.

 1. Two different models are studied.
-Sketch at least the three lowest-energy levels, E_n , for each model in the respective diagrams, showing how the relative energy levels differ within and between models.
+Sketch at least the three lowest-energy levels E_n for each model in the respective diagrams, showing how the relative energy levels differ within and between models.

-Model 1 (\ll localized \gg): The π electrons are localized on the extreme bonds and evolve in two separate infinite potential wells of length d.
+Model 1 (" localized "): The π electrons are localized on the extremal bonds and evolve in two separate infinite potential wells of length d.

-Model 2 (" delocalized "): The π electrons are delocalized over the whole molecule and evolve in a single infinite potential well of length 3d.
+Model 2 (" delocalized "): The π electrons are delocalized on the whole molecule and evolve in a single infinite potential well of length 3d.

-2. Place the π electrons for model 1 in the previous diagram and express the total energy of the π system in model 1, as a function of h, m_e and d.
+2. Place the π electrons for model 1 in the previous diagrams and express the total energy of the π system in model 1, E(1), as a function of h, m_e and d.

-$$E(1) =$$
+E (1) =

-3. Place the π electrons for model 2 in the previous diagram and express the total energy of the π system in model 2, as a function of h, m_e and d.
+3. Place the π electrons for model 2 in the previous diagrams and express the total energy of the π system in model 2, E(2), as a function of h, m_e and d.